ewennerb/Drinks-With-Friends/README.md

 # Drinks-With-Friends
 Web application for CS 307
-(mobile accessibility if time allows)
+(Mobile accessibility if time allows.)